SFP communication with an RTDS MMC simulator

 The RTDS MMC driver provided in the Vivado project is meant to be easily extendable.
 It however requires minimal experience in FPGA design, typically with Vivado and VHDL basics.

-If you want to increase the number of submodules per arm, e.g. to N=12, the following steps are recommended.
+To increase the number of submodules per arm, e.g. to N=12, the following steps are recommended:

-- Make sure that your modulator(s) can produce the Nx6 PWM signals.
+- Make sure that the modulator(s) in the controller can produce the Nx6 PWM signals.

-- In the listed VHDL files, set the N generic to the desired value: RTDS_MMC.vhd, RTDS_rtds_firing_words.vhd, RTDS_emitter.vhd, gen_complementary.vhd.
-The latter can be discarded if your modulator already outputs the complementary signals.
+- In the following VHDL files, set the N generic to the desired value: RTDS_MMC.vhd, RTDS_rtds_firing_words.vhd, RTDS_emitter.vhd, gen_complementary.vhd.
+The latter can be discarded if the modulator already outputs the complementary signals.

-- Route the PWM signals produced by your modulator to the ‘pwm’ input of the RTDS MMC driver.
+- Route the PWM signals generated by the modulator to the ‘pwm’ input of the RTDS MMC driver.

-If the capacitor voltages and submodule status must be accessed, the following steps are recommended.
-Note that the VHDL files for the reception logic are ready to admit up to 20 submodules.
+If the capacitor voltages and submodule status must be accessed, the following steps are recommended:

 - In RTDS_MMC.vhd, add the missing outputs to the RTDS MMC driver (typically, add B_cap_v_sm_XX_leg_X and C_sm_XX_XX_leg_X outputs).
 Make sure that they are connected to the right serial-to-parallel module.